 Since my patients often ask me about shrimp and cholesterol, I decided to review the medical literature and discovered a fascinating study from The Rockefeller University.
 In 1996, Dr. Elizabeth De Oliveira and colleagues put a shrimp based diet to the test.
 Eighteen men and women were fed about 10 ounces of shrimp, supplying nearly 600 mg of cholesterol, every day for three weeks.
 On a rotating schedule, the subjects were also fed a two-eggs-per-day diet, furnishing about the same amount of cholesterol, for three weeks, as well as a baseline very low cholesterol diet for another three weeks.

 After the three weeks were up, the shrimp diet did in fact raise LDL cholesterol by about 7 percent compared to the low cholesterol diet.
 However, it also increased HDL (good cholesterol) by 12 percent and lowered triglycerides by 13 percent.
+This reveals that shrimp had a total positive effect on cholesterol because it improved both HDL and triglycerides a total of 25% with a net improvement of 18%.
+A 2015 study shows that low HDL levels are associated with total inflammation in relation to heart disease; therefore, a higher HDL is desirable.
 The egg diet came out looking a worse, bumping up LDL by 10 percent while raising HDL only about 8 percent.

 The bottom line?
-Shrimp can be part of a heart smart diet as long as it is enjoyed in moderation, eaten boiled, baked or grilled, and not served fried or drowning in butter.
+Heart disease risk is based upon more than just LDL levels or total cholesterol.
+Inflammation is a major player in heart disease risk.
+Because of shrimp’s HDL benefits, you can enjoy it as part of a heart smart diet.
 Perhaps just as important, find out where your shrimp comes from.
 Much of the shrimp now sold in the United States comes from Asia, where farming practices, including the use of pesticides and antibiotics, have been environmentally devastating and may have detrimental effects on human health.
 Read more about shrimp farming on National Geographic’s website.